Communication skills training during medical school

 - A focused session on communication skills relating to breaking bad news, end-of-life discussions and communicating empathically.
 Practice sessions with simulated patients are facilitated by a physician, nurse and social worker to demonstrate interprofessional collaboration.

 - A focused session on the communication skills of explanation and planning in the medical interview.

-- Physician-facilitated small group skills practice sessions during various rotations including those in medicine, pediatrics and surgery.
-Sessions include simulated patients and allow you to discuss and role-play in a variety of challenging patient-doctor scenarios.
+- Physician-facilitated small group skills practice sessions which include simulated patients and allow you to discuss and role-play in a variety of challenging patient-doctor scenarios.
 You will practice different or new communication strategies to enhance your skills in patient interaction.